Voepass Flight 2283

 Voepass Flight 2283 was a scheduled domestic Brazilian passenger flight from Cascavel to Guarulhos.
-On 9 August 2024, the ATR 72-500 serving the flight crashed in Vinhedo, São Paulo State.
+On August 9, 2024, the ATR 72 serving the flight crashed in Vinhedo, São Paulo State.
 The aircraft was flying at an altitude of 17,000 ft prior to stalling and entering a flat spin with a rapid descent at around 13:21 BRT.

 All 62 people on board died.
-The crash was the deadliest aviation accident in Brazil since TAM Airlines Flight 3054 in July 2007.
+The crash was the deadliest aviation accident in Brazil since TAM Airlines Flight 3054 on July 17, 2007.
 The Brazilian Aeronautical Accidents Investigation and Prevention Center (CENIPA) launched an investigation following the crash.
 Aviation experts speculated that ice buildup could have been a factor.
 Both flight recorders were recovered and analyzed by CENIPA, who issued a preliminary report confirming the pilots faced difficulties with icing buildup and de-icing attempts.

+In its final report, issued in July 2026, CENIPA concluded that the accident was caused by a combination of icing, several pilot errors, lack of proper maintenance procedures and poor safety culture of the airline as a whole, which was characterised by informality and routine normalization of deviance, which often led pilots, dispatchers and maintenance personnel to engage in unsafe operational procedures.
+Additionally, ANAC, Brazil's civil aviation authority, was also found to have contributed to the accident due to its ineffective regulation and oversight of Voepass' safety shortcomings.

 Background

 Aircraft

 The aircraft involved, registered as PS-VPB, was a 14-year-old twin-engine turboprop ATR 72-500 with serial number 908, powered by two Pratt & Whitney Canada PW127M engines.
-It was acquired by Voepass in September 2022 from Indonesian carrier Pelita Air Service.
+It has logged 17,359 flight hours and was acquired by Voepass in September 2022 from Indonesian carrier Pelita Air Service.